The Annual General Meeting (AGM) is the highest authority of the

 The Annual General Meeting is usually held in May each year.
 The main business of the AGM is to 1) receive reports from the Council, 2) approve the audited accounts, 3) receive the strategic plan of the Federation, 4) approve proposals from Council or Members which may include amendments to the Constitution and Laws of Badminton, and 5) elect the Council.

 The Council is the elected governing board of the BWF and serves a term of four years.
 The Council conducts and oversees the day to day affairs of the BWF between AGMs.

 The roles and procedures of Council are defined in the BWF Statutes – Section 1.2.1 Guidelines for Council and Section 1.2.2 Federation Rules and Procedures.
-In March 2019, the Council approved a Council Member Declaration which all Council members have signed.
+In March 2019, the Council approved a Council Member Declaration which all Council members must sign.
 This declaration is a commitment by each Council member to their legal and ethical obligations as elected officials of the BWF.
-In 2020, the AGM introduced rules that required vetting of officials as detailed in Appendix II of the BWF Constitution.
+In 2020, the AGM introduced rules that required vetting of ‘Officials’ as detailed in Appendix II of the BWF Constitution.